 After the quarantine period, the bears have access to large socialization enclosures where the behaviour & personality of each bear is closely monitored by the Wildlife SOS vets & staff.
 The enclosures ensures bears interacting with each other.
 Based on each bear’s personality, they are then moved to large free ranging areas in well matched groups.

 Wildlife SOS has three full time Wildlife Veterinary Doctors and a dedicated team of Bear Keepers to care for the rescued bears.
-The Bear Hospital is equipped with a laboratory in addition to essential equipment like X-ray, Ultrasound, Dental suite, Operation Theater and other equipment needed to meet the requirement of Bear care.
+The Bear Hospital is equipped with a laboratory in addition to essential equipment like X-ray, Dental suite, Operation Theater and other equipment needed to meet the requirement of Bear care.

 The Agra Bear Rescue Facility runs with the long term commitment of our international partners IAR-UK, FTB-Australia, One Voice, France.
 We are extremely grateful to our individual donors and supporters, with whose support we are able to help the bears and the Kalandars.